Kick-a-thon strives to leave leukemia behind

-The Copperas Cove Junior High School student, who is also a Tae Kwon Do student at the House of Discipline in Harker Heights, organized a fundraiser to kick cancer’s butt on Saturday at Candy Outfitters.
+The Copperas Cove Junior High School eighth-grader, who is also a taekwondo student at the House of Discipline in Harker Heights, organized a fundraiser to kick cancer’s butt on Saturday at Candy Outfitters.

 The theme was “Leaving Leukemia Behind.”